oryaaharoni/nodejs-docker-ci-cd/README.md

 This repository demonstrates a basic __Node.js application__ configured with __Docker__ and a __CI/CD pipeline__ using __GitHub Actions__.
 It serves as an example of how to set up continuous integration and deployment for Node.js applications in a containerized environment.

 ## features
--Node.js Application: A simple Node.js app to demonstrate the setup.
+-Node.js Application: A simple Node.js app to demonstrate the setup.<br>
--Docker Support: Dockerfile for containerizing the application.
+-Docker Support: Dockerfile for containerizing the application.<br>
 -CI/CD Pipeline: GitHub Actions workflows for automated building, testing, and deployment.

 ## getting started